marshki/PowerballPy/README.rst

 Usage
 -----
+Run directly from a shell with:

+.. python powerballPy.py:: bash

 Program generates the following set:

 * 5 pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and